APogue/APogue.github.io/_includes/sections/early-messaging-pro-israel-main.md

   </figcaption>
 </figure>

-The demonstration shown above on JVP’s Instagram profile is also insensitive in its timing. ([Figure 18](##fig:jvp-insta-westwood-protest)) shows their call for “Palestinian liberation” and a stop to the “genocide of Palestinians”.
-Their
+Like the pro-Palestinian posts, the demonstration shown above on JVP’s Instagram profile is also insensitive in its timing.
+[Figure 18](##fig:jvp-insta-westwood-protest) shows their call for “Palestinian liberation” and a stop to the
-Instagram content, where they have been tagged by SJP (and FJP the faculty branch at UCLA) and vice versa ([Figure 18](##fig:jvp-insta-genocide)), shows that JVP stands in solidarity with SJP in opposing “Palestinian genocide” and supporting a
+“genocide of Palestinians”.
+Their Instagram content, where they have been tagged by SJP (and FJP the faculty branch at UCLA) and vice versa ([Figure 19](##fig:jvp-insta-genocide)), shows that JVP stands in solidarity with SJP in opposing
-“free Palestine”; they also support the boycott, divestment, sanctions movement[^56].
+“Palestinian genocide” and supporting a “free Palestine”; they also support the boycott, divestment, sanctions movement[^56].

 There seems to be a divergence in rhetoric between SJP and JVP, however, when it comes to the definition of a “free Palestine”.
 To reiterate, SJP promotes the phrasing “From the River to the Sea, Palestine Will be Free”.
 JVP takes what looks like a settlement “anti-expansionist” into “historic Palestine” position.
 The author’s understanding can’t be verified explicitly, I can only define the message of any of these student organizations via the vague text within their social media